Washiil/cipher-net/README.md

 ---

-**Neural-Theft** is a high-performance, concurrent data pipeline written in Go that scrapes player stats from [Tracker.gg](https://tracker.gg), enriches them with data from the [Unofficial Valorant API](https://github.com/Henrik-3/unofficial-valorant-api), and stores the results in a lightweight SQLite database.
+**Cipher Net** is a high-performance, concurrent data pipeline written in Go that scrapes player stats from [Tracker.gg](https://tracker.gg), enriches them with data from the [Unofficial Valorant API](https://github.com/Henrik-3/unofficial-valorant-api), and stores the results in a lightweight SQLite database.

 - **Concurrency & Parallelism**: Go’s goroutines, channels, and rate limiting deliver efficient, safe, and scalable scraping.
 - **Modular Architecture**: Separation between configuration, scraping, data processing, and persistence for clarity and extensibility.